vigneshpalanivelr/MeachineLearningAI/MachineLearning.md

 ### When to Use Ridge

-✅ Many features, want to keep all
+✅ Want to keep all features
 ✅ Model overfits
 ✅ Features are correlated
 ✅ Need stable solution